ybrid/player-interaction/README.md

 Method  | Short Description
 ------------- | -------------
 [**create-session**](#create-session)  | Creating a session
+[**sync**](#sync)  | Syncing playout with server
 [**show-meta**](#show-meta)  | Requesting current meta data of session [**skip**](#show-meta)  | Skipping to alternative content if possible.

 ### create-session

+> In future releases clients have to authentcate with a **token**.
+This allows to exchange even secret data, like ad insertion points or others.
+> Therefore, a token based on a secret has to be created by the client each time it want's to create a new session.
+That means, a serverside
+> generated uuid will become unnecessary.

 #### Request
 ```http
 http://<HOSTNAME><PATH_TO_SERVICE>/ctrl/create-session